billpmurphy/hask-archive/README.md

 ```

 Note that this is equivalent to lifting the original function into the Maybe
 monad.
-That is, we have changed its type from `function` to `a -> Maybe b`.
+That is, its type has changed from `function` to `a -> Maybe b`.
+This
-This makes it easier to use the convineient monad error handling style commonly
+makes it easier to use the convineient monad error handling style commonly seen
-seen in Haskell with existing Python functions.
+in Haskell with existing Python functions.

-Continuing with our silly example, we can try to eat three pieces of cheese,
+Continuing with our silly example, let's try to eat three pieces of cheese,
 returning `Nothing` if the attempt was unsuccessful:

 ```python